prasannavl/SharpLog/README.md

 - All loggers have **asynchrony right into its roots**. -> Logger.InfoAsync, Logger.ErrorAsync, etc.

 - Debug, and Trace functions are slightly special.
-They have an extra overload, that even **takes Funcs to offer deffered execution**.
+They have an extra overload, that even **takes Funcs to offer deferred execution**.
 It gets executed only if, the logging of that level is active :) ..
 Oh, if you want to write your own logger, you won't have to do a thing.
 Its all already wired up for you.

     	LogManager.Logger.Debug((ex) => ex.StackTrace, exception);